iossifovlab/gpf/gpfjs/README.md

 # gpfjs

 `gpfjs` is a Web based user interface of the Genotypes and Phenotypes in Families (GPF) system.
-More on GPF system at GPF repository [https://github.com/iossifovlab/gpf](https://github.com/iossifovlab/gpf)
+For more on GPF system see the GPF repository [https://github.com/iossifovlab/gpf](https://github.com/iossifovlab/gpf)

-Information on how to use GPF User interface could be found in the [GPF documentation](https://iossifovlab.com/gpfuserdocs/user_interface/gpf_user_interface.html)
+Information on how to use GPF User Interface could be found in the [GPF documentation](https://iossifovlab.com/gpfuserdocs/user_interface/gpf_user_interface.html)

 ## Development server